jzaleta/dotfiles/.github/README.md

 </div>

+> Desktop preview ↑

 This configuration was made for my personal setup so some things might not work for you out-of-the-box.
 Feel free to go through the files in this repo and tweak everything to your liking!
 Just remember to create first a backup of your dotfiles (if any).

 ## 🔍 Technical specifications

+**I'm a self-taught software engineer and a medical student, which means my workflow is a bit unconventional.**

+- I use both local tools on my computer for college and some projects and a virtual machine (Nix) that comes into play when dealing with specific development challenges.
+- It's a pretty cool mix of practicality and adaptability.
+- Definitely not something I could have tackled without overthinking and over-engineering).

 | Feature              | Package                                                 |
 | -------------------- | ------------------------------------------------------- |